How to Budget – And my example| Updated: |

 A lot of Americans are using Personal Capital (free for budgeting).
 There is also You Need A Budget (YNAB).
 But YNAB is not free.
 I do not recommend spending money to manage your budget.
 I do not think you need anything else than a single spreadsheet to manage your budget.
 There are tons of software to do this.
 You can look around to find the one that suits you the best.
 Do not hesitate to test several of them.

 That’s it!
-If I did not already convince you, I hope I convinced you to have a budget, or at the very least to track your expenses.
+If I did not already convince you, I hope I have convinced you to have a budget or, at least, to track your expenses.

 If you are interested in my budget, you may be interested in my budgeting mistakes as well.